Extract metadata from MOV (Quicktime) files

 For the moment, "native" video support is a build option and declared "experimental".
 I can't honestly seeing it getting attention in v0.26 and that's why I've set the Target version to 1.0.

-#7 Updated by Alan Pater over 1 year ago
+#7 Updated by Alan Pater almost 2 years ago

 Yes, I have seen that quicktime (.mov) files CAN contain XMP, but the samples I have don't seem to contain an XMP block.